quicwg/base-drafts/draft-ietf-quic-recovery.md

 before Initial packets, early 0-RTT packets will be declared lost, but that is expected to be infrequent.

-It is expected that keys are discarded after packets encrypted with them would be acknowledged or declared lost.
+It is expected that keys are discarded after all packets encrypted with them would be acknowledged or declared lost.
 However, Initial secrets are discarded as soon as handshake keys are proven to be available to both client and server;
 see Section 4.9.1 of {{QUIC-TLS}}.